mraarone/dsbaseline/docs/docs/index.md

 If you mess something up, blow away the Codespace and start a new one.
 No harm no fowl, just make sure you commit and push your code changes you want to keep.

-### A Reasonable Data Science Workflow for Rapid Iteration
+### An End-to-End Data Science Workflow for Rapid Iteration

 ```mermaid
 flowchart LR